 The truth is that both are somewhat incorrect.
 There are a lot of dairy items that are high in carbs, and a lot that is not.
 It might surprise you what dairy items are keto friendly.

-Milk is still something to avoid, especially low-fat milk.
+Milk is one of the foods to avoid on keto, especially low-fat milk.
 Low-fat milk usually has added sugar to make it taste more natural.
 If you buy pre-shredded or sliced cheese be sure to read the ingredients.
 Often it will contain potato starch to prevent clumping.

 Cured, Glazed, Processed, or Dried Meats